luisfsantos22/ubiwhere-exercise/README.md

 **password:** ubiwherepwd

-Note: Running the project locally, you need to create a superuser on command line ```python manage.py createsuperuser```
+Note: Running the project locally, implies the creation of a superuser on command line ```python manage.py createsuperuser```

 I hope that everyhting its ok and functional.
 Have a good weekend!